hjdhjd/homebridge-unifi-protect/README.md

 - **Motion detection support for UniFi CloudKey Gen2+ controllers.** For those using UCK Gen2+ controllers, support for motion detection with rich notifications is also available, although only using poll-based notifications.
 Unfortunately, Ubiquiti hasn't yet implemented a realtime notification API for UCK Gen2+ controllers, but should Ubiquiti implement it in the future, this plugin will provide support for it.

 - **Motion sensor control from within HomeKit.** By default, all detected cameras have two additional services attached to them - a motion sensor service, and a motion switch service.
 The motion switch allows you to selectively activate and deactivate motion detection of your cameras.
-This is especialy useful in automation scenarios where you wish to activate or deactivate motion detection selectively when you leave your home or arrive home, for example.
+This is especially useful in automation scenarios where you wish to activate or deactivate motion detection selectively when you leave your home or arrive home, for example.

 - **Create scenes or presets for groups of cameras.** If you choose to [create specific liveviews](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/Liveviews.md), a security system accessory will appear in HomeKit, enabling you to have motion-detection scenes or presets a tap away.
 For even more customization, you can create liveview-based switches that will allow you to enable or disable motion detection on groups of cameras.
 They're easy and intuitive to create and can amplify your user experience in HomeKit.